Powermongur/KoreanKibodeu/README.md

 **Beginner friendly**

-No need for stickers, memorizing keyboard layout.
-Use romanization you already learned.
+No need for stickers, memorizing keyboard layout or cheat sheets.
+As a beginner having to learn keyboard, is a burden on top of learning the korean language.
+When learning hanguel you should already be familair with romanization.

 **Small screenspace**